-Cole has received numerous honors for his work, including fellowships from the NEA, the NEH, and the Guggenheim Foundation, the PEN Translation Award for Poetry, the American Publishers’ Association Hawkins Award for the best university press book of the year, the National Jewish Book Award for Poetry, and an Award in Literature from the American Academy of Arts and Letters, the American Library Association’s Award for the Jewish Book of the Year (with Adina Hoffman, for Sacred Trash: The Lost and Found World of the Cairo Geniza) and, in 2007, a MacArthur Fellowship.
-He divides his time between Jerusalem and New Haven, where he teaches at Yale each spring.
+Cole has received numerous honors for his work, including fellowships from the NEA, the NEH, and the Guggenheim Foundation, the PEN Translation Award for Poetry, the American Publishers’ Association Hawkins Award for the best university press book of the year, the National Jewish Book Award for Poetry, and an Award in Literature from the American Academy of Arts and Letters.
+He was named a MacArthur Fellow in 2007.
+Cole divides his time between Jerusalem and New Haven, where he teaches each spring at Yale.

 For short bio note, click here.